Limited-Time Offer: Enjoy 50% Savings! - Ends In 0d 00h 00m 00s Coupon code: 50OFF

 Correct Answer: D

-Because Falcon does not require string-based queries to operate, Option D is the correct and verified answer.
+Because GraphQL access requires the Identity Protection GraphQL (Write) scope, Option D is the correct and verified answer.

 Show Answer Hide Answer